cosmic-lang/cosmic/README.md

 ## Memory Management
 In `Ruka` bindings are stack allocated by default.
 Memory can be allocated on the heap manually if desired
 - Manual management:
-  - Using an allocator, you can manage memory manually, which will return a raw pointer to the memory which must be freed before the program ends
+  - Using an allocator, you can manage memory manually, which will return a raw pointer to the memory which must be freed before the program }s
 - Variable specified to be non-reference types will be stack allocated
 ```elixir